 - On-call Foster Parents: sick or injured animals

-Our Pet Adoption Team is made up of about forty volunteers who labor in and/or out of the Shelter for the benefit of our pets.
+Our Pet Adoption Team is made up of about fifty volunteers who labor in and/or out of the Shelter for the benefit of South Pacific County homeless pets.

 Available Positions IN the Shelter